 Outside Food and Deliveries

 No food is to be delivered and/or brought to students from outside vendors.
-Parents may not bring pizza and/or fast food to students from outside the building but are welcome to eat lunch with us after checking in the front office and obtaining a visitor's pass.
+Parents may not bring pizza and/or fast food to students from outside the building.
+All food delivery services are not permitted.